-In the late 1960s, Sohio’s history dovetailed with BP’s.
-BP had found oil in Alaska but had no infrastructure in the United States to sell it through.
+In the late 1960s, Sohio’s history dovetailed with bp’s. bp had found oil in Alaska but had no infrastructure in the US to sell it through.
 Sohio had service stations and plenty of refining capacity but not a lot of crude oil.
 The two companies struck a deal.

-BP initially took a 25 per cent stake in Sohio in exchange for the Alaskan crude, with the understanding that its shareholding in the company would rise with the production from Prudhoe Bay.
+bp initially took a 25% stake in Sohio in exchange for the Alaskan crude, with the understanding that its shareholding in the company would rise with the production from Prudhoe Bay.
 The first oil flowed through the Trans-Alaska pipeline in 1977.
-The following year BP became the majority Sohio shareholder.
+The following year bp became the majority Sohio shareholder.

 In 1899, when he was 39, he left a job at Vacuum Oil to start a new business at Cheapside in London, selling lubricants for trains and heavy machinery.
 He was a persuasive man who could articulate a vision, clearly, and eight former colleagues followed him into the new company.

 Early in the new century, Wakefield took a personal interest in two sporty new motorised contraptions – the automobile and the aeroplane.
 The company started developing lubricants especially for these new engines, which needed oils that were runny enough to work from cold at start-up and thick enough to keep working at very high temperatures.